kirb/WallpaperHaxPlus/README.md

 * Redraws every time it comes into focus.
 Blame WinForms.
 * Icons are hidden behind the hax window.
 Along with that devil of a wallpaper you were trying to get rid of in the first place.
 * Sometimes decides to be weird when the desktop is redrawn.
 Like changing your _actual_ wallpaper to solid white.
+* Seems to disappear when clicking the show desktop button on 8.1.
 * Over all just a really stupid hack.
 * Did I mention it's stupid?
 * Most importantly, it's a **work in progress.**